WorkerFramework/worker-framework/worker-queue-rabbit/readme.md

 - retryLimit: the maximum number of retries before sending the messages to the rejectedQueue, must be at least 1

  Note this module expects a valid `RabbitConfiguration` file to be present.
- See the `caf-configs` module for more details on this.
+ See the `worker-configs` module for more details on this.

 ## Usage